fomorians/distracted-drivers-tf/README.md

 #### Model Training

-1. Copy the clone url from Github:
+1. Copy the clone url from your fork on Github:

 ![HTTPS Clone URL](images/https.jpg)